tillitis/tillitis-key1/doc/system_description/software.md

 The Tillitis Key has two modes of operation; firmware/loader mode and application mode.
-The firmware mode has the responsibility of receiving, measuring, and loading the application.
+The firmware mode has the responsibility of receiving, measuring, loading, and starting the application.

 The firmware and application uses a memory mapped IO for SoC communication.
 This MMIO resides at `0xc000_0000`. *Nota bene*: Almost